Toon Tone

 3. Submit, reveal the answer, and continue.

-Toon Tone Color Match Scoring
+Color Match Scoring

-The Toon Tone game uses HSB controls because hue, saturation, and brightness are easier to reason about than raw RGB values while looking at a character image.
+Toon Tone uses HSB controls because hue, saturation, and brightness are easier to reason about than raw RGB values while looking at a character image.
 Hue chooses the color family, saturation controls intensity, and brightness controls how light or dark the submitted color becomes.

 Toon Tone scores use RGB color distance, converted to a 0-10 result.
 A perfect match lands near 10.0000.
 Using a hint reveals a target range for hue, saturation, and brightness, but subtracts one point from that round.